 Creating new networks for the young generation

-It is important to keep on renewing the close network of Franco-German ties, especially among younger generations.
+It is important to keep on renewing the dense network of Franco-German ties among the younger generations in particular.
 With this in mind, Federal Chancellor Olaf Scholz and French President Emmanuel Macron launched the Franco-German young people’s network Generation Europe at the Franco-German Council of Ministers in 2023.
-Within this framework, young people up to the age of 35 from a wide range of backgrounds will be able to bring their personal strengths and experience to bear in the service of Franco-German cooperation.
+The idea behind the network is for young people up to the age of 35 from a wide range of backgrounds to bring their personal strengths and experience to bear in the service of Franco-German cooperation.
+The first cohort is set to present its policy recommendations on 22 January 2024, as the second cohort begins its work.

-Other socio-political initiatives and strategies to promote each other’s language also help to promote mutual understanding.
-Franco-German cooperation is not something that can be taken for granted but is a work in progress.
+Other socio-political initiatives as well as strategies to promote each other’s language also help to foster mutual understanding between France and Germany.
+Franco-German cooperation is not something that can be taken for granted, but something that is achieved and experienced every day anew.

 Cross-border cooperation between Germany and France